ZlataSparrow/Airline_Price_Discrimination/README.md

-## ✈️ Airline Pricing & Competition Modeling
+# ✈️ Airline Pricing & Competition Modeling

-### Econometric modeling of airline fares, market structure, and price discrimination
+## Econometric modeling of airline fares, market structure, and price discrimination

-This project models how U.S. airlines adjust fares across markets with different levels of competition, income, and demand elasticity — uncovering clear evidence of third-degree price discrimination.
-Using econometric and simulation methods, I quantify how pricing power shifts across rich vs. non-rich, small vs. large, and luxury vs. standard destinations.
+This project investigates how airlines adjust fares across different markets to uncover evidence of price discrimination and market power.

 ⸻

+### Key Objectives

+1. Do airlines charge more in wealthy markets?
+2. How does competition influence fares?
+3. Can we detect third-degree price discrimination?

+### Methods

+* Econometric Modeling (OLS & interactions) — analyzes how prices respond to market conditions
+* Elasticity & Markup Analysis — measures pricing power and demand sensitivity
+* Counterfactual Simulations — tests “what-if” pricing under uniform competition
+* Model Validation — ensures robustness via cross-validation, coefficient stability, and HC3 errors

+### Data

+The Project is based on the Airline Origin and Destination Survey (DB1B) — a 10% sample of all U.S. airline tickets collected quarterly by the Bureau of Transportation Statistics (BTS), captures information about passenger itineraries, fares, carriers, and routes.

+* Source: U.S. Department of Transportation, Bureau of Transportation Statistics — DB1B Dataset
+* Years: 2011 and 2016
+* Frequency: Quarterly (Q1–Q4)
+* Size: ~3 million itineraries per quarter (≈500K route-level observations after aggregation)
+* Granularity: Route × Carrier × Quarter

 ### Key Outcomes: